 Additional planning tip: Flying to Mexico?
 Don’t miss a chance to get our list of the Top 16 tips for flying with kids, as well as strategies to keep them calm and happy!

 What to Pack for Mexico: Beach & Pool Essentials

-- A Beach bag and our complete list of beach bag essentials
+- Our complete list of beach bag essentials

 - Swimsuits (at least 2 for each person)

 - Collapsible beach pails